wongshiyuen/supermarket_data_analysis/README.md

 # Supermarket Sales Dataset Analysis
 Data analysis on Supermarket Sales Dataset via SQL and hypothesis testing.

+## Executive Summary
+Branch C leads in sales, with Health & Beauty, Home & Lifestyle, and Electronic Accessories as its top product lines.
+Membership program impact is negligible, and branch differences are statistically insignificant.

 ## Problem Statement
 The Supermarket Sales Dataset is a dataset containing 100 observations with data on customer gender, invoice ID, supermarket branch at which a sale occurred, city (supermarket location), product line, unit price, (sale) quantity, and tax.
 This work aims to achieve the following objectives:
 1)  Determine and rank total sales for each branch.